cocopops9/SkinLesionClassification/README.md

 ## Limitations

 1. **Medical Disclaimer**
-   - NOT for medical diagnosis
+   - Intelligent decision support system for dermatologists
-   - Research/educational purposes only
+   - Only dermatologists are responsible for diagnosis
-   - Requires professional medical consultation
+   - AI predictions serve as supplementary clinical information

 2. **Technical Limitations**
    - SQLite database (not for production scale)